-TYPE The type of item to insert.
-To insert a file, specify FILE.

-PATH The path of the file, including the filename, relative to the root of the list.
+- TYPE The type of item to insert.
+To insert a file, specify FILE. - PATH The path of the file, including the filename, relative to the root of the list.
+The connector will create any folders that do not exist.

 You must then specify either (LISTID, SITEID, and SITECOLLECTIONURL) or (INSERTFROMPATH, SITEURL, and LISTNAME).